-Sometimes when we gaze upon the beauty and innocence and wonder of the Christ Child we simply see Him as that, the precious Babe of promise.
+Sometimes when we gaze upon the beauty, and innocence, and wonder of the Christ Child we simply see Him as that precious Babe of promise.
 Nothing wrong with that, obviously.
-But, it deepens our appreciation for the worth of the promise that lives in Him when we consider the depth of His condescension.
+But, it deepens our appreciation for the worth of the promise that lives in Him when we consider the vast depth of His condescension.

 Nor could limitations of space be imposed upon Him as the pre-incarnate God.
 He was everywhere in all places at once.
 He existed in all existence.
 Not in the pantheistic sense, but in the sense of His omniscience and power.
 He was everywhere in all of the universe, and yet, was distinct from it as its Creator.
 This Child, before he was a child, was in the universe while at the same time encompassing it.
 He filled all space and occupied none.

-Before this Baby became a baby and put on a covering of human flesh, He was absolute in power.
-He knew no restrictions, no obstacles, and no restraints to His will.
-What He determined, he could effortlessly do.
+Before this Baby became a baby and put on a covering of human flesh, He knew no obstacles and no restraints to His will.
+Whatever He determined, he could effortlessly do.
 He was God Almighty.

 How unfamiliar and difficult that first breath of air must have been to a God who only a moment before had no need of air.
 But that was surely nothing compared to what was coming.

-This Baby, who only a moment ago had governed the universe according to His whim, must now taste the deep bitterness of disappointment and frustration and failure.
-And though He had walked with the perfect Adam, He must presently experience the wounds that His now depraved creation would inflict upon Him.
+This Baby, who only a moment ago had governed the universe according to His graceful whim, must now taste the deep bitterness of disappointment and frustration and failure.
+And, though He had walked with the perfect Adam, He must presently experience the wounds that His now depraved creature would inflict upon Him.

-So obviously, it is one thing to simply gaze upon the beauty of this wondrous Gift from God; and it is quite another to appreciate the depth of His condescension.
-To become the Promise of Christmas, and embrace the responsibility of reconciling two worlds, Jesus had to step from a throne of unlimited power to a lowly manger, in but the space of a moment.
+So obviously, it is one thing to simply gaze upon the beauty of this precious child, this Christmas Gift from God.
+But, it is quite another to appreciate the depth of His condescension.

 Christmas is romanticized in many ways from jingling bells to roasting chestnuts, to white landscapes.
-But here is the true romance of it all.
-It is the romance of a reconciliation - a reconnection to our benevolent Creator.
+But, here is the true romance of it all.
+It is the romance of a reconciliation - a true and very personal reconnection to our benevolent Creator.

-The simple truth is that our world is full of people who are estranged from the loving God who created their soul.
-But Christmas calls us back.
-This Child of the manger, through the nobility of His sacrifice, speaks to us in deep and primitive rhythms of the promise of forgiveness and newness and the opportunity to start again.
+The sad truth is that our world is full of people who are yet estranged from God's love and daily companionship.
+But, the joy is this.
+Each Christmas calls us back.
+This Child of the manger, through the nobility of His sacrifice, speaks to us in deep and primitive rhythms of the promise of forgiveness and the opportunity to start again.

-Nevertheless, He calls.
+Nevertheless, He continues to calls.
 Every Christmas the Baby calls to us again.
 He calls to us from His innocence.
 He calls to us from His harmlessness.
-And ultimately, He calls to us from His power.
-This God - turned Child - calls to us from the beauty of all that He has done and all that He is.
-He calls to us in the soft and lovely under tones of Christmas - "Be reconciled to Me; take my hand, and walk with Me."
+And this God - turned Child - calls to us from the pure beauty of what He has done and who He is.

 It is true, of course.
-We can resist His call.
-But the bigger question is, "Why would we?"
-Why would we not rather completely give ourselves to Him who is so willing to so completely give Himself to us?
+We can resist this amazing invitation to experience God's life transforming friendship.
+But, the bigger question is this.
+"Why would we?"
+Rather, why would we not choose to completely give ourselves to the One who has so completely given Himself to us?